kellerkinderDE/platformsh-shopware/README.md

 ### Elasticsearch / Enterprise Search

-You can use and test your shop with Elasticsearch simply by uncommenting the neccessary parts in `.platform.app.yaml` (add the relationship) and `.platform/services.yaml` (add the service).
-Also change `USE_ELASTICSEARCH` to 1 in `.environment` and you're ready to go.
+You can use and test your shop with Elasticsearch simply by uncommenting the necessary parts in `.platform.app.yaml` (add the relationship) and `.platform/services.yaml` (add the service).
+Also change `USE_ELASTICSEARCH` to `1` in `.environment` and you're ready to go.

 This also works with the Enterprise Search plugin.